 If ever there were a hero ingredient in our skincare routines, it would be retinol.
-The buzzy ingredient is clinically proven to treat both acne and wrinkles because of its ability to stimulate epidermal turnover and reveal fresh, healthy skin cells.
+The buzzy topical is clinically proven to treat both acne and wrinkles because of its ability to stimulate epidermal turnover and reveal fresh, healthy skin cells.
 But it’s a bit more complex than that: For starters, we often interchangeably hear the words “retinol” and “retinoids” to describe this skin savior, but it’s important to know that both terms aren’t one in the same.
 Think of the words more like cousins instead of clones—they’re related but different.

-To learn a bit more about what sets these terms apart, we connect with Melissa Levin, MD, of Downtown Dermatology in Manhattan.
+To learn a bit more about what sets these terms apart, we connected with Melissa Levin, MD, of Downtown Dermatology in Manhattan.
 Below she breaks down each, how to use them, when to use them, and which other products in our routine might actually make them less effective.

 “Both retinol and retinoids are vitamin A derivatives that ultimately get converted into retinoic acid,” explains Levin. “‘Retinoids’ is essentially a basic umbrella term for both over-the-counter retinols and prescription retinoids.”